Avijit-ap/LMS-Backend/README.md

-# Node + Express Service Starter

-This is a simple API sample in Node.js with express.js based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service).
+# LMS-Backend 🏗️

+This is the backend for an LMS (Learning Management System) built using Node.js and Express.js.

+**Note:** This project is currently under development 🚧.

 ## Getting Started